geoffreyphipps/fletcherpratt/README.md

 2F 2F 2A 2A

-if the midships turrets were not super-firing (unusual) then it would be
+if the midships turrets were not super-firing then it would be

-2F 2W 2W 2A
+2F 2C 2C 2A

 The Nelson and Rodney are